mahyar79/numTheoryinC/README.md

 # numTheoryinC
-solving number theory problems in c
+solving number theory problems and implemeting algorithms in C.